remy/remysharp.com/public/drafts/on-moving-from-heroku-to-now.md

 ## Minor limitations

-There's a handful of limitations, some of which are being worked on, but obviously there are priorities.
+There's a handful of limitations, some of which are being worked on, but obviously there are likely other priorities.

 - Wild card domains: this just isn't simple.
 I run [mit-license.org](http://mit-license.org) and [confcodeofconduct.com](http://confcodeofconduct.com) which use CNAMES to dynamically load content, it's simpler to do this on Heroku right now, and maybe not an ideal match to Zeit.
 - Zeit is _just_ hosting, not logs or databases, if you need those you'll have to use cloud managed services like logz.io or mlab, etc. Though, I did write a _hacky_ bit of middleware for [capturing logs](https://github.com/remy/inline-log)